A3GC-IP: Attention-Oriented Adjacency Adaptive Recurrent Graph Convolutions for Human Pose Estimation from Sparse Inertial Measurements: Related Work

-\textbf{Graph learning.} Graph learning has been used for human body related tasks, by mapping a 2D pose, predicted from static RGB images, to a 3D pose~\cite{zhao2019semantic,zou2021modulated}, eliminating the need to cope with time dependencies.
+\textbf{Graph learning.} Graph learning has proven beneficial in many disciplines~\cite{wu2020comprehensive}.
+Graph learning has been used for human body related tasks, by mapping a 2D pose, predicted from static RGB images, to a 3D pose~\cite{zhao2019semantic,zou2021modulated}, eliminating the need to cope with time dependencies.
 Several approaches have been proposed which work with spatio-temporal data by separating the spatial and temporal learning steps.
 These separations are either a consecutive application of graph convolutions (GCN) and recurrent layers~\cite{zhao2019t,nicolicioiu2019recurrent}, or of GCNs in space and convolutions in time domain consecutively~\cite{yan2018spatial,shi2019two}.
 Some of these methods modulate the fixed adjacency of the underlying graph by incorporating learnable adjacency components.
 The combination of spatial and temporal dependencies has been proposed for different tasks.
 Bai et al. build the adjacency matrix out of a learnable embedding of all graph nodes and use them in gated recurrent units (GRUs)~\cite{bai2020adaptive} for traffic forecasting.
-While such an embedding has benefits for large graphs, it is not beneficial for the small graph of our problem.
+While such an embedding has benefits for large graphs, it is not beneficial for small graphs as encountered in our tasks.
 Li et al. have proposed graph-based GRU cells (G-GRU) for human motion prediction, in which they also employ an adaptive adjacency matrix~\cite{Li_2020_CVPR}.
-While they keep a fixed adjacency matrix, they modulate it with a multiplicative and an additive weight matrix before using it in a GCN to modify the cells hidden input state.
-While we consider it counter-intuitive to just add a graph computation to the network while keeping the linear computation, it also requires a significantly larger memory footprint than our approach, as we will detail below.
+To employ this adaptivity, they modulate the fixed adjacency matrix with a multiplicative and an additive weight matrix before using it in a GCN to modify the cells hidden input state.
+While we consider it counter-intuitive to just add a graph computation to the network while keeping the linear computation, it also requires a significantly larger memory footprint than our approach, as we will detail in section \ref{param_comp_section}.
 LSTMs differ from GRUs by having a better deep context understanding~\cite{gruber2020gru}, which makes them better suited to tasks such as human pose estimation, where input sequences can consist of data recorded with 60Hz, while the context of movements can span from only a few frames to many seconds.
-Si et al. use a combination of LSTMs and GCNs with fixed adjacency together with an attention mechanism for human activity recognition (AGC-LSTM).
-While they obtain good results, their model does not scale well to our problem with indefinitely long sequences and sparse inputs.
-While the over-smoothing problem of deep GCN networks~\cite{li2018deeper} has been tackled in the spatial domain~\cite{pmlr-v119-chen20v} by introducing initial residual connections and identity mapping to the GCN, this is not applicable to recurrent architectures.
+While the over-smoothing problem of deep GCN networks~\cite{li2018deeper} has been tackled in the spatial domain~\cite{pmlr-v119-chen20v} by introducing initial residual connections and identity mapping to the GCN, this is not applicable to recurrent architectures. \\